 - Licenses for Windows 10 Enterprise are checked based on Azure Active Directory (Azure AD) credentials, so now businesses have a systematic way to assign licenses to end users and groups in their organization.

-- Azure AD logon triggers a silent edition upgrade, with no reboot required
+- User logon triggers a silent edition upgrade, with no reboot required

 - Support for mobile worker/BYOD activation; transition away from on-prem KMS and MAK keys.